YofarDev/yofardev_toolbox/README.md

 # Yofardev Toolbox

-A modern, desktop automation application for image processing tasks.
-Built with Python and CustomTkinter, it provides a sleek dark-themed interface for running and generating image processing scripts.
+A modern, desktop automation application for batch file processing.
+Built with Python and CustomTkinter, it provides a sleek dark-themed interface with **AI-powered script generation** - simply describe what you want to automate, and the app writes the script for you.

 ![Python Version](https://img.shields.io/badge/python-3.13%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)